ekuiter/uvr2web/README.md

 ## Scripts

 The `scripts` folder contains a few scripts.
 They are for generating the documentation and counting lines of code.
 You can ignore them.

+## Data sheets

+I added the UVR1611 datasheets in the respective folder.
+(They are from the heating control's manufacturer TA (http://www.ta.co.at).)
+There's a manual and info on the CAN and DL buses.
+For use with Arduino I recommend the DL bus because it's easy and cheap to use.